Industrial Engineering and Operations Research

 Unit Requirements

 Students are required to complete 24 semester units of upper division and graduate coursework, 12 units of which must be graduate courses in the major taken for a letter grade.
-IND ENG 298 units do not count towards this requirement.
+IND ENG 298 units do not count towards this 12-unit requirement.

 Curriculum